Prime and M\"obius correlations for very short intervals in $\mathbb{F}_q[x]$: Preliminaries

 \subsection{Class functions}

-As mentioned in the introduction, any class function on $S_d$ can be extended to an arithmetic class function on the set of squarefree polynomials in $M_d(\fp)$.
-We also consider functions that are bounded (in terms of $d$) extensions of such arithmetic class functions to the set of all polynomials in $M_d(\fp)$.
+As mentioned in the introduction, any class function on $S_d$ can be viewed as an arithmetic class function on the set of squarefree polynomials in $M_d(\fp)$; we then consider any bounded (by some absolute constant) extension to the set of all polynomials in $M_d(\fp)$.

 \begin{prop} Let $f \in M_{d}(\fp)$, $d \ge 2$ and let $\phi$ be a class function on $S_{d}$.
 Choose $\gamma \in G_{0}$ such that $\gamma|_{l}$ acts via $\alpha \to \alpha^{p}$, and let $G_{0,\text{geom}}$ denote the geometric part of $G_{0}$.
 Then